andysvints/X-ADCommander/README.md

 4. Modify the file `...\Modules\X-ADCommander\Data\Domain_Controllers_IPs.csv` to reflect the domain names and IPs of domain controllers for each target domain.

-5. If the files were downloaded as a ZIP from the internet, you may need to unblock them:
+5. Since the files were downloaded as a ZIP archive from the internet, you may need to unblock them:
    - In PowerShell: `Get-ChildItem -Path .\X-ADCommander\* -Recurse | Unblock-File`

-6. Ensure your execution policy allows running the module.
+6. Ensure your PowerShell execution policy allows running the module.
 For example, to set `Bypass` for the current user:
    - `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force`

 7. Import the module: